exercism/v3/languages/julia/concepts/if-expressions/about.md

 "Fruit Salad"
 ```

-If an `if`-statement only needs to perform code for one of the cases, there's no need to write out the `else` branch.
+If an `if`-expression only needs to perform code for one of the cases, there's no need to write out the `else` branch.